githaxs/pr-too-big/README.md

 # PR Too Big

-> Ensure all pull requests are manageable size for review
+> Making smaller pull requests is the #1 way to speed up your review time.

+[Atlassian](https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests) and [Small Business Programming](https://smallbusinessprogramming.com/optimal-pull-request-size/) have made the case for using small pull requests to improve team efficiency and reduce errors.

+PR Too Big will programatically enforce keeping pull requests small while also providing an override feature.

-### Global Installation and Settings
+### Installation
 To Install globally:

 ```yaml